You want smart political talk without the meltdowns?

 We didn't think it was going to become Liz Cheney's 2024 campaign to stop Donald Trump.

-That's what it is, and now all of the focus is on the criminal referrals and so on.
+And now all of the focus is on the criminal referrals and so on.

 And now what?

-Uh Lisa Monaco, uh what is her former title?
+Lisa Monaco, what is her former title?

-She's in the Justice Department, uh she deputies.
+She's in the Justice Department.

 Number two person, yeah, in the Justice Department.

-And they worked together for years.
+And they worked together for years, you know.

-There was no one called, no one who could offer a different view of President Trump.
+There was no one called, no one, who could offer a different view of President Trump.

 And that was designed on purpose.

-There was no cross examination for any witness.
+There was no cross-examination with any witness.

-Unless that evidence was subjected to cross-examination, it's like watching a trial where just the prosecution goes forward, there's no defense, and then you're asked to come to a conclusion.
+Unless that evidence was subjected to cross-examination, it's like watching a trial where just the prosecution goes forward.

 How can anybody possibly give that any credibility?